 - A nationally accredited early childhood Head Start Program.

 - Advanced Placement preparation programs and enrichment activities starting in elementary school.
-The district offers more than 30 AP courses per year.

 - International Baccalaureate Programme starting in kindergarten through 12th grade.